'Bluebeard' was a British air attack on the German battleship Tirpitz in the Åsenfjord near Trondheim in German-occupied Norway (27/28 April 1942).

 The commander-in-chief of RAF Coastal Command, Air Chief Marshal Sir Philip Joubert de la Ferté, thought that low-flying Bristol Beaufort torpedo bombers of his command might be able 'to damage technical equipment with high explosive hits on the upper deck'.

 Inevitably, therefore, Air Marshal A. T. Harris’s RAF Bomber Command, which at least had some chance of causing major damage, was entrusted with the task of bombing Tirpitz once again.
-A force of 33 Handley Page Halifax heavy bombers attacked Tirpitz at Trondheim on the night of 30/31 March: few of the bombers managed to locate their target, none hit the German battleship, and five aircraft were lost.
+A force of 33 Handley Page Halifax four-engined heavy bombers attacked Tirpitz at Trondheim on the night of 30/31 March: few of the bombers managed to locate their target, none hit the German battleship, and five aircraft were lost.

 RAF Bomber Command tried once again in April.
 The command was deep in the process of learning from painful experience, and the complexity of this 'Bluebeard', which was undertaken by aircraft of Nos 4 and 5 Groups, illustrates the lengths to which Bomber Command was prepared to go in order to defeat Tirpitz's defences.
-The operation was planned in two phases: in the first, one squadron of Halifax bombers and two squadrons of Avro Lancaster heavy bombers carrying 4,000-lb (1814-kg) bombs were to attack the ship’s anti-aircraft defences; and in the second, two squadrons of Halifax bombers were to roll 1,000-lb (454-kg) spherical mines, fitted with carefully calculated depth fuses, under the target to detonate below the hull.
+The operation was planned in two phases: in the first, one squadron of Halifax bombers and two squadrons of Avro Lancaster four-engined heavy bombers carrying 4,000-lb (1814-kg) bombs were to attack the ship’s anti-aircraft defences; and in the second, two squadrons of Halifax bombers were to roll 1,000-lb (454-kg) spherical mines, fitted with carefully calculated depth fuses, under the target to detonate below the hull.
 This latter phase would have been extraordinarily difficult to execute under perfect conditions and without opposition, and was now to be undertaken at night and against a skilled and determined opponent.

 On 23 April the aircraft involved moved north to their advanced bases in Scotland.
 The crews were briefed two days, but the operation was then postponed as a result of poor weather.
 'Bluebeard' was this launched on 27 April.
 On the whole, the Coastal Command part of the plan was successful.
 The 31 Halifax and 12 Lancaster bombers were spotted and engaged 100 miles (160 km) from the target at Smolen island, and in theory the German radar should have detected them up to 35 miles (55 km) farther to the west of that point.
 Yet Tirpitz's defensive smoke screen started only five minutes after the first bomber had arrived, and was not effective until some 25 minutes into the raid.
 The British crews later noted, however, that the smoke screen, about which they had not been briefed, was a key reason why they missed the target.
-The bombers were met by extremely heavy Flak, and lost one Lancaster and four Halifax bombers.
+The bombers were met by extremely heavy anti-aircraft foie, and lost one Lancaster and four Halifax aircraft.

 Coastal Command lost one Beaufighter as it strafed Lade.
 The Catalina, its lights illuminated, loitered over Stokken but provoked no response.
 There were no hits on Tirpitz, and the Germans found the mines littering the side of the fjord stuck behind trees and rocks.